 But the movie did something else, it sexualized her in a way no other film had succeeded before.
 Tess Harding, the brash, polyglot, internationally inclined political affairs newswoman, falls in love with Sam Craig (played by Spencer Tracy), the crusty sportswriter.
-Every time I see these two great actors (I think Tracy is the greatest actor of all time and Katharine may have been surpassed only by Bette Davis) play together it is a feast of talent I’m treated to.
+Every time I see these two great actors play together, it is a feast of talent I’m treated to.

 Stretching her shapely leg across the screen, Tess adjusts her nylon stockings with all the allure of an Ava Gardner.
 Katharine is a temptress here, a role she had never played before.
 The famed couturier Gilbert Adrian, known simply as Adrian, carefully veiled over the eccentric Hepburn of the past with gowns designed to flatter her small waist and long legs.
 The stylist Sydney Guilaroff spun Kate’s hair into gold thread.
 Her skin was burnished to its highest sheen by the makeup artist Jack Dawn.
 Thirty-four-year-old Katharine Hepburn emerged, for the first time really, as a classical movies star, something not even The Philadelphia Story had succeeded to do.